XessX/Robofriends_WebApp/README.md

+# Intro

-# A Card List App with react.js which searches for robots and filters them.
+A Card List App with react.js which searches for robots and filters them.

 # Getting Started with Create React App